dimfeld/conductor/docs/guidelines.md

 ## Architecture and Modularity

 5. All web code should use web best practices, such as <a> tags for navigation and <form> tags for form handling.
+6. Make sure to maintain proper separation between backend and frontend code.
+Frontend code can not call any functions that require Node and this must go through SvelteKit load functions or form actions.
-6. Ensure **all code is modular**, reusable, and adheres to SOLID principles.
+7. Ensure **all code is modular**, reusable, and adheres to SOLID principles.
-7. Use **dependency injection** for better code organization, scalability, and testability.
+8. Use **dependency injection** for better code organization, scalability, and testability.
-8. Follow **SvelteKit best practices** to organize related functionality logically.
+9. Follow **SvelteKit best practices** to organize related functionality logically.
-9. Use **Drizzle** for defining entities and managing database operations.
+10. Use **Drizzle** for defining entities and managing database operations.

 ## Error Handling and Security